 Present Day Chester Zoo

-How amazed and proud George Mottershead would be today, to see the huge estate that Chester Zoo now occupies.
-It is a total size of approximately 500 acres.
+How amazed and proud George Mottershead would be today, to see the huge 500-acre estate that Chester Zoo now occupies.
 The zoo itself occupies a massive 125 acres which is more than ten times the size of the first bit of land that George bought in 1930.